fikayo-sanni/ductape-docs/docs/storage/overview.md

 |-------|-------------|
 | `bucketName` | The name of the GCP storage bucket |
 | `config` | Service account credentials object (from GCP Console JSON key file) |

-The service account must have Storage Object Creator/Viewer roles for the bucket.

 ### Azure Blob Storage